Things You Should Know

 The City owns the land in front of every lot, including the area from the street to the front property line (which is usually 12 to 15 feet back from the curb).
 This area, called the “parkway,” is public land, benefiting the community at large, as well as the adjacent owner.
 Landscaping and other improvements in the parkway require plan approval from the ARC, as well as from the City.
 Where there is no sidewalk, a 3 ft. walk-able path (grass, stone, pavers, etc.) is required so that visitors can easily exit cars and walkers can escape the traffic lanes.

 The ARC will not approve new walls, fences, hedges or tall plantings (other than street trees) in the parkways.
 Some do exist from earlier years but, as properties are redeveloped, the ARC requires that they be brought into conformance with current standards — and all owners are encouraged to modify existing non-conforming landscaping and improvements to help maintain the look and character of the community.
+Fast growing hedge material is not allowed in the front of a property.

+Landscaping and other improvements on individual properties also require approval from the ARC before work begins.
 Association standards (and the City’s zoning code) limit the height of hedges, fences, walls and gates to 42″ in Riviera front yards (both in front of the house and along the side lot lines forward of the house).
 With a variance and ARC approved plans, a height of five feet may be permitted if the hedge, fence, wall or gate is set back at least five feet behind the front property line (and it can be up to six feet tall, if set back eight feet or more behind that line).
 The ARC and its consulting architect often work with Riviera owners to find ways to give security and privacy from the street while maintaining Riviera streetscape design standards.

 Association design standards (and the City’s zoning code) limit the height of hedges, fences and walls along side lot lines (rearward of the house) and along rear lot lines to six feet.
 After plan approval, the height and trimming of side and rear lot line plantings usually is something worked out between neighbors, balancing the light, views and privacy concerns of each.